ahoundetoungan/PartialNetwork/test/README.txt

 --------------------------------------------- ADD HEALTH ---------------------------------------------
 File Inschool.do cleans Inschool AddHealth data and the network data used for the application

-File AddHealth.R produces tables 7, 8 as well as Figures 4, 5, 6, 7
+File AddHealth.R produces Tables 7, 8 as well as Figures 4, 5, 6, 7